aman-ankur/friend-match-play/README.md

 *   **Multiple Game Modes:** Choose from "This or That," "Guess Who I Am," and "Hot Takes" games.
 *   **Game Styles:** Play in reveal-only mode or prediction mode where you guess your friends' answers.
 *   **Engaging Question Sets:** Answer a variety of questions designed to spark conversation and reveal interesting insights.
-*   **Customizable Content:** Adjust the "spice level" to control question content appropriateness.
+*   **Customizable Content:** Adjust content level with fun, group-based descriptive categories.
 *   **Exclusive Mode:** Access adult-themed questions with PIN protection for mature players.
 *   **Dynamic Round Flow:** Progress through multiple rounds with distinct phases for answering, predicting, and viewing results.
+*   **Rules Overlay:** View comprehensive game rules and settings before starting gameplay.
 *   **Room Management:** Create and join game rooms with unique codes for private sessions.
 *   **Timer Options:** Add time pressure with configurable round timers.
 *   **Play Again:** Reset rooms after game completion to play another round with the same players.
+*   **Enhanced Result Display:** View answers and predictions with clear correctness indicators.

 ## Architecture